elmunoz42/jobboard/resumes/resumes/CMK-Resume-AI-ML.md

 ### CloudEngage — Customer Success Engineer
 Full Time (On Location) Portland, OR *2017-2018*
-- **Business Leaders and Marketing Directors needed a way to dynamically personalize their digital presence for different buyer personae in real time.**
+- **Business Leaders and Marketing Directors needed a way to dynamically personalize their digital presence for different buyer personae in real-time.**
 - **Action:**
-  - Worked with clients such as T-mobile and Dock Martins to help them leverage cutting edge website personalization tools from CloudEngage.
+  - Worked with clients such as T-mobile and Doc Martens to help them leverage cutting edge website personalization tools from CloudEngage.
   - Engineered and deployed location-based marketing solutions integrating geofencing, store locator systems, and real-time chat features.
 - **Result:**
   - Key implementations increased client engagement rates by average of 40% and reduced customer service response times by 65%.
 Transformed company's own web presence, resulting in 35% increase in qualified lead generation.